tuskjant/OSMEditorForRouting/docs/architecture-overview.md

 <img src="/docs/diagrams/database/db_relations.PNG" alt="Esquema Osmosis de la base de datos" width="300"/>

 ## Technologies and Libraries Used
 The plugin is developed in Python using the PyQGIS library as the main framework.
 For the user interface, Qt Designer for QGIS has been used.
+The plugin [Plugin Builder](https://plugins.qgis.org/plugins/pluginbuilder/) has been used to create the initial plugin template.